CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 - Apply a mask to your map and filter out your data [guide](../../maps/feature-selection-tool)
 - Add spatial sql analysis [guide](../../maps/sql-analyses)

 For more details, see [Creating a map from your data](../../data-explorer/creating-a-map-from-your-data).
-From this guide, you will find information about how to add your data or style your maps.

 #### Create a tileset